KnowledgeForge/keymaker/README.md

 # Prompt('I'm a farmer and I eat meat.')
 ```

-This can be enabled by installing the optional dependencies with `pip install ...[llamacpp]`
+This can be enabled by installing the optional dependencies with `pip install "headjack-keymaker[llamacpp]"`

 #### OpenAI Compatible Servers
 **Coming Soon - Ripe for contibution**